cygniv404/java-ci-cd-gh-pages/activity.md

 <br>

-* The CI pipeline is set up to run on a specific event, but the trigger is misconfigured.
-Your task is to fix the event trigger so that the pipeline runs correctly when code is **pushed** to the ``main`` branch.
+* The current CI pipeline is designed to execute in response to a particular event, but there is a misalignment in the configuration of the trigger mechanism.
+Your objective is to modify the trigger such that the pipeline activates properly when updates are applied to the ``main`` branch.

 **Current ``ci.yml`` File:**
 ```yaml